III (Orbital EP): Other versions

+A version of "Belfast" with vocals by Grant Fulton called "Belfast/Wasted (Wasted Vocal Mix)" was included on the magazine/compilation Volume Three in 1992.
+In 1995, the version was released as a single (with music video), backed by a Therapy? track, and included on the Volume "Best of" compilation Wasted.

 Orbital's 1996 single Satan Live includes a version of "Satan" called "Satan (Industry Standard Edit)", as well as live versions recorded at New York City's Irving Plaza and at the V96 Festival in Chelmsford.

 In 1997, Orbital re-recorded Satan with Metallica guitarist Kirk Hammett, for the Spawn movie soundtrack.

 In 1999, Orbital released "Belfast (Sasha vs The Light Remix)" and "Nothing Left" as a double-A side 12 inch vinyl, and a rejected remix, "Belfunk", was released on Sasha's Xpander EP.

 In 2015, Paul Hartnoll shared a 4 track demo version of "Belfast" from 1990 on his blog, along with "The Other One", an unfinished demo made with elements of "Chime" and "Belfast".

-In December of 2021, during the promotion of their then upcoming 2022 remix/rework compilation album "30 Something" duo released the "30 Something Years Later" Mix of the track, based around the current live iteration of the song.
+In 2021, during the promotion of their then upcoming 2022 remix/rework compilation album 30 Something, the duo released digital singles with new remixes of "Belfast" and "Satan".